 Keep on Learning

-Under unusual and difficult circumstances (weather-related campus closures, pandemics. etc), Moravian faculty and staff will continue to work hard to ensure your education continues.
+Under unusual and difficult circumstances (weather-related campus closures, pandemics. personal crisis, etc), Moravian faculty and staff will continue to work hard to ensure your education continues.

 Canvas will be the primary platform used to help you stay current in your coursework, unless your faculty member tells you otherwise.
 Go to canvas.moravian.edu, and login with your username and password.
 If you would like to review a short course about learning online, this micro-course on online learning might be useful.

 Faculty are using quality standards and expectations drawn from national best practices in online learning to support all online portions of classes or online learning at Moravian.
 It is important for students to review these and know what to expect in any online learning.

 A guide for how students should think about operating in online classes and being part of online course communities may also be helpful.
 To access this guide, please click here.

 Be proactive about asking for support while you are shifting to new technologies.